 IDIA04 Iditarod Race & Alaska Winter Adventure

-IDIA04 Iditarod Race & Alaska Winter Adventure in 2025
+IDIA04 Iditarod Race & Alaska Winter Adventure in 2026

 This 10 day adventure tour combines the highlights of the Iditarod Trail Sled Dog Race, a scenic trip on board the Alaska Railroad via Talkeetna to Fairbanks.
-Talkeetna retained much of the turn-of-the 20th-century gold mining flavor and offers many outdoor winteradventures, such as cross-country skiing, snow machining, and sled dog rides.
-Your tour startsin Anchorage where you’ll witness the Iditarod ceremonial race start on the snow covered Anchorage’s 4th Avenue, the restart activities in Willow and the extremely scenic checkpoint flight to Rainy Pass within the magnificent Alaska Mountain Range.
+Talkeetna retained much of the turn-of-the 20th-century gold mining flavor and offers many outdoor winter adventures, such as cross-country skiing, snow machining, and sled dog rides.
+Your tour starts in Anchorage where you’ll witness the Iditarod ceremonial race start on the snow covered Anchorage’s 4th Avenue, the restart activities in Willow and the extremely scenic checkpoint flight to Rainy Pass within the magnificent Alaska Mountain Range.
 Fly up the Iditarod Trail to the 4th checkpoint at Rainy Pass Lodge.
 Experience the race action as the mushers and their dog teams arrive at the checkpoint and take care of their huskies.
 View the Alaska Aurora Borealis in all its glory as you gaze upon the Northern Lights at Chena Hot Springs Resort.
 Relax in natural outdoor hot springs pool, visit the ice museum, join a sled dog ride and enjoy the many winter festivities Fairbanks has to offer.

 • Itinerary